sanitswain/java8tips/quickintro.rst

 The topic we are going to cover are:

-- What is a functional programming?
+* What is a functional programming and Functinal interface?
-- How Stream works?
+* java.util.stream.Stream package and behaviors?
+* Collector and Collectors
+* Forkjoin Pool and Spliterators
-- How to use paralle streams?
+* How to use paralle streams?
-- java.util.time package
+* java.util.time package